garrandall/popular-music-data/tracks/rich-as-f--k-lil-wayne-2-chainz.md

-Six feet deep, dick shovel in the dirt, R.I.P. - Rest In Pussy Light that shit then pass that shit, we gon get so smoked out And then I went got locked up, every night I dreamt I broke out One Time for them pussy niggas, that's that shit I dont like We eating over here nigga, fuck around and have a food fight And that's 2 Chainz...
+Six feet deep, dick shovel in the dirt, R.I.P. - Rest In Pussy Light that shit then pass that shit, we gon get so smoked out And then I went got locked up, every night I dreamt I broke out One Time for them pussy niggas, that's that shit I don't like We eating over here nigga, fuck around and have a food fight And that's 2 Chainz...